Syria: Old-timers and Newcomers

 During the same period, the Islamist group established parallel ties with the secular opposition.
 In 1982, it joined with the pro-Iraq wing of the Baath Party to form the National Alliance for the Liberation of Syria.
 The coalition lasted for a decade before disintegrating.
 The Brotherhood did not try again to unify the opposition until the presidential succession—when Hafez al Assad died and was replaced as president by his son Bashar al Assad in 2000—revived hopes for political reforms in Syria.

-The Brotherhood began to be taken more seriously by interlocutors after the U.S. invasion of Iraq in 2003, which at least initially also left Syria feeling more vulnerable.
+The Brotherhood began to be taken more seriously by interlocutors after the U.S. invasion of Iraq in 2003, which initially also left Syria feeling more vulnerable.
 The group sent positive signals to the regime, including a call by Superintendent Ali Sadr al Din al Bayanuni for a comprehensive national reconciliation.
-Indirect contacts between the Brotherhood and the Assad regime resumed through foreign Islamists over the next few months.

 The assassination of former Lebanese Prime Minister Rafik Hariri in February 2005 dramatically affected Syria too.
-Lebanese protests forced Syria to withdraw its army after a twenty-nine-year occupation.
+Lebanese protests forced Syria to withdraw its army after a 29-year occupation.